MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 - **CNN 3**: Regularization techniques such as L2 regularization and dropout were introduced in this model to combat overfitting.
 Unfortunately, these adjustments led to a decrease in overall performance.
 This suggests that the regularization parameters were too strong, resulting in underfitting where the model couldn't adequately capture the data patterns.

-- **CNN 4**: This model increased the dropout rates to further reduce overfitting.
-While it effectively reduced overfitting, the model suffered from lower overall accuracy.
-This underperformance indicates that the model may have been too regularized, which impeded its learning ability.
+- **CNN 4**: This model increased the dropout rates to further mitigate overfitting.
+Although this approach successfully reduced overfitting, it resulted in lower overall accuracy, suggesting that the model may have been overly regularized.
+This excessive regularization likely hindered the model's ability to learn effectively.
+The ROC curve and AUC indicate that the model's True Positive Rate is suboptimal, highlighting significant limitations in its predictive performance.
+Additionally, the F1 score for CNN 4 is 0.6, which implies a balanced performance between precision and recall.
+However, this score also reflects moderate precision and recall, suggesting that the model has significant misclassifications.
+In a confusion matrix, this means the model has a notable number of both false positives and false negatives, further underscoring the need for better optimization.

 ## Key Observations